lokesh8772/Geo_obsidian_vault/Polity/Election Commission of India.md

 	2. delimitation
 	3. symbol allotment
 	4. enforcement of model Code of conduct
-	5. registration of political parties
+		1. registration of political parties under RPA 1951
+			1. but can not de-register...
+			2. if party registered but not contesting elections for 6 consecutive yrs -. can deregister.(Guidelines for registration of political parties.)
 2. quasi-judicial
 	1. decides on matters of splits/mergers
 	2. decides on matters of disqualification